-The Thrash lab is oriented around testing hypotheses about the relationships between microorganisms and biogeochemical cycles, particularly in aquatic systems.
-The lab takes a two-pronged approach to achieve this: 1.
-Using cultivation independent techniques (e.g., metagenomics, metatranscriptomics, and single-cell genomics) to make observations about a system and develop hypotheses about which organisms are doing what, and 2. cultivation of microorganisms, and microbial genomics, to query those identified by cultivation independent techniques as being numerically dominant, capable of important metabolisms, highly active, or containing genes of interest.
-We combine these data with chemical and physical information from the environment to piece together why microorganisms occur where they do and why.
+The Thrash lab is oriented around testing hypotheses about the relationships among and between microorganisms and their environment, particularly in aquatic systems.
+We combine cultivation independent methods (e.g., metagenomics, metatranscriptomics, and single-cell genomics) with high throughput culturing, physiology, and microbial genomics, as well as chemical and physical information from the environment to piece together why microorganisms occur where they do and why.
 See our Publications page to get a sense of our recent work.

 We have systematically collected samples from across the Southern Louisiana coastline and collaborated with other researchers in marine and freshwater environments to conduct high throughput cultivation (HTC) experiments using tailored, defined media.
 We also collect water chemistry and microbial communities data from the source water to evaluate cultivation efficacy and refine our defined media recipes.
 To date, we have isolated over 400 microorganisms, 43% of which occur within the top 50 most abundant taxa in the sampled environments.
 Prominent examples include the first isolation of a freshwater SAR11 (a.k.a.
 LD12) representative, members of SAR11 subclade IIIa, OM43, OM182, SAR92, SAR116, Limnohabitans, Polynucleobacter, Actinobacter acIV, and many others.
 See our culture collection page for a comprehensive list.